Daffa2101/weather_app/README.md

 - Fetches weather forecast data from a remote API
 - Displays weather data in a user-friendly format
 - Supports searching for weather by city name
+- Supports offline by cachinng last fetched data
+- Unit test for models, usecase, and cubit

 ## Installation